Mysore-Ooty Road: Mudumalai National Park

 The Western Ghats Nilgiri Sub-Cluster of 6000 km2, including all of Mudumalai National Park, is under consideration by the UNESCO World Heritage Committee for selection as a World Heritage Site.

 The driving experience

 Mysore to Nanjangud

 The road in this sector is two track with a toll booth in the middle.
 The major tourist attraction is the S.G.S.Ashram with an aviary, library and museum inside.
 There are good restaurants like Rhythm.n.Hues, The Evergreen, the Grand View and Vishnu Cafe before reaching the airport.
-Flights are available from Mysoe Airport to Chennai, Hyderabad, Goa and Kochi.
+Flights are available from Mysore Airport to Chennai, Hyderabad, Goa and Kochi.
 Before airport there is a scenic place with a lake and bend in the road.
 After Kadakola town, there are two Punjabi dhabha restaurants offering private outdoor huts.
 There is a riverside temple at Sujathapuram and also India's oldest railway bridge is located here.
 Cafe Coffee Day has an outlet here.
 Royal Hotel provides Kerala style food.
 Nanjangud town has many lodges and restaurants.